-In any trial or hearing involving financial issues, each party must produce the following documents, if available:
+In any trial or hearing involving financial issues, each party must produce the following documents, if reasonably available:

-- 1. Three most recent pay records showing year-to-date wages, salaries, overtime, commissions, bonuses, and withholdings; - 2.
+- 1. The three most recent pay records showing year-to-date wages, salaries, overtime, commissions, bonuses, and withholdings; - 2.
 Records showing rents, trust income, workers' compensation benefits, unemployment insurance benefits, disability benefits, social security benefits; - 3.
-Most recent W-2, 1099, and K-1 forms; - 4.
-Copy of the most recent signed and filed state and federal income tax returns with schedules; - 5.
-If self employed, current (most recent twelve months) profit and loss statement and balance sheet. - C. Disclosure
+The most recent W-2, 1099, and K-1 forms; - 4.
+A copy of the most recent signed and filed state and federal income tax returns with schedules; - 5.
+If self employed, a current (most recent twelve months) profit and loss statement and balance sheet.

+C. Disclosure

-In any case in which the Petition and Summons are served by publication or posting and disclosure of assets and liabilities is required pursuant to Family Code sections 2100 et. seq., the preliminary Declaration of Disclosure may be served upon the clerk of the court.
+In any case in which the Petition and Summons are served by publication or posting, and disclosure of assets and liabilities is required pursuant to Family Code sections 2100 et seq., the preliminary Declaration of Disclosure may be served upon the clerk of the court.
 Documents served on the clerk, including all attachments, will be filed with the court.